-Mark Zuckerberg ditches New Year’s resolutions – so don’t feel bad about not completing yours
+Mark Zuckerberg ditches New Year’s resolutions—so don’t feel bad about not completing yours

 Some of Zuck’s predictions for how the world will be by 2030 include the gem, “By the end of this decade, I expect more institutions will be run by millennials and more policies will be set to address these problems with longer term outlooks.”

 Ah, that’s a really safe bet, Zuck, considering the oldest millennials are almost 40 now.
-And since many institutions are run by people in their 40s- early 50s, predicting millennials will hold more roles running institutions is something that probably doesn’t need to be said.
+And since many institutions are run by people in their 40s and early 50s, predicting millennials will hold more roles running institutions by 2030 is something that probably doesn’t need to be said.

 One of the less obvious predictions Zuck makes, though many have predicted this trend already, is that social networks will become more intimate.
 “Our digital social environments will feel very different over the next 5+ years, re-emphasizing private interactions and helping us build the smaller communities we all need in our lives,” says Zuckerberg.

-As for the computing device that Zuckerberg predicts will define the 2020’s, he says the smartphone will lose its crown to augmented reality glasses.
-This is a vision shared by many of the biggest tech companies today who are working on their own AR specs including Apple, Microsoft, and Google (Facebook has Occulus).
+As for the computing device that Zuckerberg predicts will define the next decade, he says the smartphone will lose its crown to augmented reality glasses.
+This is a vision shared by many of the biggest tech companies today that are working on their own AR specs including Apple, Microsoft, and Google (Facebook has Oculus).
 But as Zuck points out, AR could radically alter our digital interactions, by allowing us to be “present” anywhere:

 Today, many people feel like they have to move to cities because that’s where the jobs are.
 But there isn’t enough housing in many cities, so housing costs are skyrocketing while quality of living is decreasing.
 Imagine if you could live anywhere you chose and access any job anywhere else.

-But the main takeaway from Zuckerberg’s post is: if a billionaire doesn’t feel like he needs an annual New Year’s resolution anymore, don’t feel too badly that yours only lasted ten days.
+But the main takeaway from Zuckerberg’s post is: If a billionaire doesn’t feel like he needs an annual New Year’s resolution anymore, don’t feel too badly that yours only lasted 10 days.